Introduction to Project Management

 A professional course/degree in project management would enable to acquire skills in any professional tasks, develops expertise in handling stakeholders, managing risks and resources.
 There are many different types of certifications available for those willing to kickstart their career in project management.
 Having said so much about project management and its applicability in today’s world, don’t miss an opportunity to make your dream career in project management!

 This has been a guide on Introduction to Project Management.
-Here we have discussed the five elements and the types of Project Management.
+Here we have discussed the basic concept, role, five elements and the types of Project Management.
 You may also look at the following articles to learn more –